 1965… what a year for pop music, reflected so well in the number 1s in the singles chart.
 And 1966 was perhaps the peak year for innovation in pop and rock.
 It got off to a blistering start too, with Keep On Running by The Spencer Davis Group usurping the Beatles’ Day Tripper/We Can Work It Out on 20 January.

 Spencer Davis, originally Spencer Davies, was born in Swansea, South Wales on 17 July 1939.
 A prodigious child, he learnt to play the accordion and harmonica at the age of six.
 He moved to London when he was 16, and was learning the guitar, having become enthralled by skiffle, blues and jazz.
 In 1960 he ditched his first band, The Saints, and became a student at Birmingham University.
 While there he dated Christine Perfect, who later married Fleetwood Mac’s John McVie.
 They performed together in the Ian Campbell Trio, performing blues and folk.
 In 1963, Davis met Steve Winwood for the first time at the Golden Lion pub.

 By this time, the younger sibling was already able to play piano, drums and guitar.
-By the time Davis saw the Winwood brothers performing, Stevie was 14 and they were in The Muffy Wood Jazz Band.
+When Davis saw the Winwood brothers performing, Stevie was 14 and they were in The Muffy Wood Jazz Band.
 He had already performed with many blues singers over from the US, and was somehow in possession of an earthy, bluesy vocal range, which he had modelled on Ray Charles.
 Davis was keen to form a group with the Winwoods, and together with Pete York on drums they became The Rhythm and Blues Quartette.
 Come on lads, it’ll take more than a misspelling of ‘quartet’ to make you stand out… Performing regularly in Birmingham, they were noticed during a live show by Chris Blackwell of Island Records.